Video taken in May 25, 2020, Memorial Day

 The Avenue of Flags, each with a deceased veterans name, gets long and longer.
 It now wraps around to the main road at Cape County Park north.
 I could spy the holes ready for future flags, which spoke volumes.

-These photos were taken July 4, 2010.
+These photos were taken July 4, 2010, Independence Day.